This article was updated on June 21 2021.

 What are the most common causes of house fires in the UK?

-The most common causes of accidental house fires in the UK according to official Home Office statistics are as follows:
+The most common causes of accidental house fires in the UK in 2019/20 were as follows:

 What percentage of fires are caused by people?